ResDiary/ResDiary-OAuth-Examples/C# Examples/EposServiceConsumer/README.md

 Authorization Parameters:  `EPOS_CONSUMER_KEY` and  `EPOS_CONSUMER_SECRET`

+Making this API request will result in generating a request token that will be used in Step 2 to create an Access Token.

 ### Step 2: Exchange your Request Token for an Access Token.
 END POINT:https://app.rdbranch.com/OAuth/V10a

 Authorization Parameters:`EPOS_CONSUMER_KEY` , `EPOS_CONSUMER_SECRET` , `REQUEST_TOKEN` (from step 1) and `TOKEN_SECRET`

+The access token that gets generated here, will be used to make any other API calls.

 ### Step 3: Use your Access Token to make your API request